NCSU-High-Powered-Rocketry-Club/AirbrakesV2/README.md

 retracted
 5. Landed - when the rocket has landed on the ground

-### Installation
+## Setup

 #### Install uv:

-[uv](https://docs.astral.sh/uv/getting-started/installation/) is a python and project manager, which makes handling different python versions and virtual enviornments easier.
+[uv](https://docs.astral.sh/uv/getting-started/installation/) is a Python and project manager, which makes handling different Python versions and virtual environments easier.

 `curl -LsSf https://astral.sh/uv/install.sh | sh`